Eiji Kawashima: Style of play

 At Lierse, Kawashima received praise from the club.
 CEO Neil De Kewler said of him: "The movement within the goal is quick, the processing of the ball on the line is skillful, furthermore, the player with the leadership that can lead the defense line", while technical director Root Kelzer said: "I can not think of any bad points about him, I will not have anyone who dislikes him, He is a very professional athlete, seriously and disciplinedly open for everyone, every time he looks up, he asks for a handshake with a friendly smile, not only as a player but also as an individual."

 Prior to signing for Dundee United, Manager Mixu Paatelainen said about him: "As for Eiji, he is quality.
 He is very agile and quick.
 He commands and is a leader behind the defence.
 He talks a lot and sometime demands better action from the defenders."
+Kawashima reflected on his time in Europe, learning to adapt the playing style and training in contrast to his home country.